 B.S., Natural Science, St. Norbert College, 1992

-I regularly teach courses at the introductory level (Oceanography and Antarctic Geology), intermediate level (Principles of Sedimentation and Stratigraphy) and the graduate level (Glacial and Quaternary Geology).
+I regularly teach courses at the introductory level (Oceanography and Antarctic Geology), intermediate level (Principles of Sedimentation and Stratigraphy) and the graduate level (Glacial Geology).

 Overall my research focuses on understanding the history of the Antarctic ice sheet so we can better understand what causes it to advance and retreat and how that fits in with the global climate system.

 My most recently funded project investigates the compositional variation of tills across two concentric sequences of Pleistocene moraines located adjacent to the heads of East Antarctic outlet glaciers in the Transantarctic Mountains (TAM).
 The proposed work will allow us to assess till composition changes through time, set in a chronologic framework generated from cosmogenic exposure ages of boulders on prominent morainal ridges.
 Variations in till composition may indicate a change in ice flow direction or a change in the original source area’s composition, while the ages of the moraines provide a long-term terrestrial perspective on ice sheet dynamics.
 Both are vital for modeling experiments that aim to reconstruct the East Antarctic Ice Sheet and assess its role in the global climate system.